slack-ruby/slack-ruby-bot/README.md

 ### Advanced Integration

 You may want to integrate a bot or multiple bots into other systems, in which case a globally configured bot may not work for you.
-You may create instances of [SlackRubyBot::Server](lib/slack-ruby-bot/server.rb) which accepts `token` and `aliases`.
+You may create instances of [SlackRubyBot::Server](lib/slack-ruby-bot/server.rb) which accepts `token`, `aliases` and `send_gifs`.

 ```ruby
 EM.run do